bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

   location of that directory is given as a relative path from the root of the containing library.

-- A "Base Namespace" is a namespace for which a corresponding directory is explicitly defined.
+- A "Base Namespace" within the scope of a library is a namespace for which a corresponding directory is explicitly defined.

 5. Specification
 ----------------